Category: Smart Money Tips

 For Microsoft employees, maximizing employer matches and understanding Roth 401(k) benefits can optimize retirement savings.
 Consulting with a financial advisor or plan administrator can provide personalized guidance on leveraging 401(k) plans for long-term financial security.

 A 401(k) plan remains a cornerstone of retirement planning, offering tax advantages, investment flexibility, and employer contributions that bolster financial futures.
-Whether choosing between traditional or Roth options, prudent management of 401(k) plans is essential for achieving retirement goals.
+Whether choosing between traditional or Roth IRA options, prudent management of 401(k) plans is essential for achieving retirement goals.

 Source/Disclaimer: Stock investing involves risk including loss of principal.
 Bonds are subject to market and interest rate risk if sold prior to maturity.
 Bond values will decline as interest rates rise and bonds are subject to availability and change in price.
 An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although the fund may seek to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in the fund.
 Diversification and asset allocation do not ensure a profit or protect against a loss.
 Because of the possibility of human or mechanical error by Wealth Management Systems Inc. or its sources, neither Wealth Management Systems Inc. nor its sources guarantees the accuracy, adequacy, completeness or availability of any information and is not responsible for any errors or omissions or for the results obtained from the use of such information.
 In no event shall Wealth Management Systems Inc. be liable for any indirect, special or consequential damages in connection with subscriber’s or others’ use of the content.